RICO stands for the

 85% of the time sentenced must actually be served) and a fine of up to

 $250,000.00.
 A life sentence can be imposed if the underlying crime is

 If you or someone you know is facing Federal RICO charges contact an experienced

-about your legal options.
+and learn about your legal options.